FlamingRanger/Aapda-Saarthi/README.md

 ## 📌 Project Overview

-**AapdaSetu** is a real-time disaster management and emergency resource coordination platform designed to improve how disaster-related information is collected, visualized, and acted upon.
+**AapdaSaarthi** is a real-time disaster management and emergency resource coordination platform designed to improve how disaster-related information is collected, visualized, and acted upon.

 During disasters such as floods, cyclones, landslides, fires, road blockages, and medical emergencies, authorities often receive information from multiple disconnected sources.